PadresEnLaNube/pn-tasks-manager/README.txt

 = Can I use this plugin with any WordPress theme? =

-Yes, the Tasks Manager - PN plugin is designed to be compatible with any WordPress theme.
+Yes, the PN Tasks Manager plugin is designed to be compatible with any WordPress theme.
 However, some themes may require additional customization to ensure the plugin's styles integrate seamlessly.

 = Is the plugin translation-ready? =

-Yes, the Tasks Manager - PN plugin is fully translation-ready.
+Yes, the PN Tasks Manager plugin is fully translation-ready.
 You can use translation plugins such as Loco Translate to translate the plugin into your desired language.

 = How do I update the plugin? =